rishabhmishra705454/To-do-frontend/README.md

 # Pesto Task Management App - Frontend

 ## Technology and Library Used
 - React Js , Bootstrap , Axios

+  ## Running the Project
+  - Clone the repository
+  - move to folder
+  - Install all libraries using `npm install`
+  - Run project `npm start`

 ## Bonus Features